 At Johnson’s Drive-In, customers can go all the way and enjoy burgers topped with Velveeta, slaw, mustard, onions, and chili.
 Or they can keep it simple, with just lettuce and tomato.
 Like the buns and meat, all of it is bought fresh that morning. photograph by Taylor Mathis

-For over 75 years, this Siler City mainstay has been topping burgers with thick slices of Velveeta, and every other topping you can think of.
+For more than 75 years, this Siler City mainstay has been topping burgers with thick slices of Velveeta, and every other topping you can think of.
 It’s not fancy or complicated, but it sure is delicious.

 Miller’s Restaurant no longer has the only pimento cheese burger around, but the faithful will tell you it’s still the best. photograph by Revival Creatives